AHA! Enrollment Steps:

 After School Schedule

-Spring 2017 After School Schedule
+Fall 2017 After School Schedule

 AHA!’s after-school groups employ an original, active, experiential curriculum to teach teens valuable life skills, enhance social and emotional intelligence, build character and leadership skills, inspire social conscience, reduce prejudice, and promote the formation of a healthy, supportive teen community.
 AHA! facilitators, present in no less than a one to eight ratio with youth, provide positive mentoring and mutualistic guidance in after-school groups offered five days per week, including Guys’ Relationship Wisdom Group, Girls’Relationship Wisdom Group, Ally Leadership Training Group, Creative Group, and Peace Builders Group.